 - Castings have high strength and hardness (aluminum alloy parts can reach Brinell hardness of 80–120 HB).

-- Dimensional stability ensures strong interchangeability—critical for assembly lines (PER ESEMPIO., 10,000 identical smartphone frames).
+- Dimensional stability ensures strong interchangeability—critical for assembly lines (per esempio., 10,000 identical smartphone frames).

 - Efficienza:

-- Automated die casting lines (with robotic demolding) operate 24/7, cutting labor costs by 30–40%.
+- Automated die casting lines (with robotic demolding) operare 24/7, cutting labor costs by 30–40%.

 3.2 Key Limitations to Address

 - Porosity Risks: The high-speed filling of molten metal traps air, creating tiny pores (0.1–0,5 mm).
-This limits heat treatment options (PER ESEMPIO., annealing may cause pores to expand, ruining parts).
+This limits heat treatment options (per esempio., annealing may cause pores to expand, ruining parts).

-- Short Mold Life: Steel molds typically last 80,000–150,000 cycles (for aluminum alloy casting)—a significant upfront investment (\(50,000- )200,000 per stampo) that makes small-batch production uneconomical.
+- Short Mold Life: Steel molds typically last 80,000–150,000 cycles (for aluminum alloy casting)—a significant upfront investment (\(50,000–)200,000 per mold) that makes small-batch production uneconomical.

 - Anodizing Challenges: Surface pores or sand holes (from mold debris) cause uneven coloration during anodizing—requiring extra polishing (adding 10–15% to production time) for cosmetic parts.

-4. Critical Application Fields: Ripartizione settore per settore
+4. Critical Application Fields: Industry-by-Industry Breakdown

 Alloy die casting dominates in sectors where precision, efficienza, and cost matter.
 Here’s how it’s used across key industries:

-4.1 Automobile (Largest User)
+4.1 Automobilistico (Largest User)

-- Traditional Vehicles: Zinc alloy parts (PER ESEMPIO., maniglie delle porte, gear shift knobs) and magnesium alloy structural components (to reduce weight and improve fuel efficiency).
+- Traditional Vehicles: Zinc alloy parts (per esempio., maniglie delle porte, gear shift knobs) and magnesium alloy structural components (to reduce weight and improve fuel efficiency).

 4.2 Elettronica & Elettrodomestici